By Robert Tie, CFE

-In 2015, 11 million documents, leaked from Panamanian law firm Mossack Fonsecca, described 200,000 shell companies the firm formed to hide the wealth of powerful figures from around the world.
-Among those holding such accounts were Malta’s energy minister and the prime minister’s chief of staff, both of whom claimed their deposits were legitimate and unrelated to their boss.
+In 2015, 11 million documents, leaked from Panamanian law firm Mossack Fonseca, described 200,000 shell companies the firm formed to hide the wealth of powerful figures worldwide.
+Among those holding such accounts were Malta’s energy minister and the prime minister’s chief of staff, who claimed their deposits were legitimate and unrelated to their boss.
 Nevertheless, the possibility that the various Maltese accounts were illicitly connected was a red flag too bright to leave unexamined.
 So, Caruana Galizia reported the whistleblower’s allegation on her blog, and the prime minister threatened to sue for libel.
-But before any legal action could materialize, Caruana Galizia was murdered and the whistleblower fled to England, where she told The Times, “If I go back to Malta now, I will not be alive for very long.”
+But before any legal action could materialize, Caruana Galizia was murdered, and the whistleblower fled to England, where she told The Times, “If I go back to Malta now, I will not be alive for very long.”

 Some might consider Malta — a member of the European Union since 2004 — as an outlier in a supranational group widely regarded as the world’s most progressive governmental entity.
-But the power elite in other EU nations also threaten the press and the whistleblowers it gives voice to.
-Take, for example, Miloš Zeman, president of the Czech Republic, which along with neighboring Slovakia joined the EU when Malta did.
+But the power elite in other EU nations also threatens the press and the whistleblowers it gives voice to.
+For example, Miloš Zeman, president of the Czech Republic, joined the EU with neighboring Slovakia when Malta did.
 Speaking at a press briefing in Prague four days after Caruana Galizia’s murder, he smilingly brandished an imitation assault rifle.
 On its stock were inscribed the Czech words for “At journalists.”
-(See Czech president waves mock rifle ‘at journalists’ during news conference, by Rick Noack, The Washington Post, Oct.
+(See Czech president waves mock rifle ‘at journalists’ during a news conference, Rick Noack, The Washington Post, Oct.
 23, 2017.)

-The Post also reported that Zeman had told Russian President Vladimir Putin that there was a “need to liquidate journalists,” although he later backtracked his comment after his critics pointed to accusations that the Russian government could be behind reporters’ murders.
+The Post also reported that Zeman had told Russian President Vladimir Putin that there was a “need to liquidate journalists.”
+However, he later backtracked his comment after his critics pointed to accusations that the Russian government could be behind reporters’ murders.
 Regardless, such incitements — despite their occasional joking tone — understandably inhibit the press and whistleblowers.
 That, of course, is their purpose.

 Corruption in Central Europe